Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-12 00:24:28
+Last Updated: 2025-09-13 01:23:20

-Beautiful people are not always good, but good people are always beautiful.
+I was not created to be occupied by eating delicious foods like tied up cattle.

 By Ali ibn Abi Talib (R.A)